Department Contact Info

 Campers may only use the university facilities that have been scheduled and approved by the OWL Program.
 As guests of Ohio Wesleyan University, campers are expected to treat campus property with respect.
 Any damage to property may result in dismissal from camp, with parents or guardians held financially responsible for repair costs.

-For residential campers, all meals are provided on campus.
+For overnight campers, all meals are provided on campus.
 Day camp participants must bring a packed lunch each day.
-Residential campers may also bring snacks and drinks to keep in their designated areas.
+Campers may also bring snacks and drinks to keep in their designated areas.
 Responsibility for personal food items remains with the camper.

-Counselors are responsible for knowing the whereabouts of each camper at all times.
-Campers must inform their counselor before moving about the campus.
+Family Group Leaders are responsible for knowing the whereabouts of each camper at all times.
+Campers must inform their Family Group Leader before moving about the campus.
 OWL Camp is designed to foster interaction among participants, so campers are expected to engage primarily with fellow OWL Camp members.

 Campers may bring a cell phone for limited use.
 For full details regarding usage times, supervision, storage, and consequences for misuse, please refer to the OWL Camp Cell Phone Policy.
-Parents are required to review and sign the acknowledgment form prior to camp.
+Parents will be required to review and sign the acknowledgment form prior to camp.
+This is included in the registration items.

 Refunds are processed according to the OWL Camp Refund Policy.
 Please review that policy for detailed information regarding deadlines, fees, and submission requirements.
 No refunds will be issued if a camper is withdrawn due to behavior-related concerns.
 Camp fees cannot be carried over to future sessions.